trianglegrrl/promptonomicon/.promptonomicon/1_BUILD_DESIGN.md

 Save as: `[your-docs-dir]/design/[date]_design_[feature_name].md`

 ## Next Step
+1. If the design document contains "Open Questions", proceed to Phase 2.5 to resolve them with the developer
-Proceed to Phase 3 using 3_BUILD_PLAN.md
+2. Once all questions are resolved (or if there are no open questions), proceed to Phase 3 using 3_BUILD_PLAN.md